leapwork/TestRail-plugin/README.md

 # Leapwork Integration
-Automate you testcase Execution with the help of the Leapwork.
+Automate your testcase Execution with the help of the Leapwork.

 # More Details
 Leapwork’s completely visual, no-code automation platform makes it easy for business and IT users to automate repetitive processes, so enterprises can adopt and scale automation faster.